duongphuongleo/SPRING-semester2-Jan2026-April2026-/README.md

 We develop understanding and application of practical standards from organizations such as the Ministry of Transportation Ontario (MTO), Ontario Provincial Standards (OPS), and municipal requirements.
 We then explore the application of these standards in CAD design and Appendix specification writing.
 Topics includes:
 - Ministry of Transportation Ontario (MTO); Geometric Design Standards and Drainage Management Manuals

-- 👉 Transportation Association of Canada (TAC); Geometric Design for Canadian Roads
+👉 Transportation Association of Canada (TAC); Geometric Design for Canadian Roads

 - Ontario Provincial Standards (OPS), OPSSpecification and OPSDrawings

-- Ministry of the Environment, Conservation and Parks (MECP); Design Guidelines for Sewage and for Drinking Water, Stormwater Management Design Manuals
+- Ministry of the Environment, Conservation and Parks (MECP) -> Design Guidelines for Sewage and for Drinking Water, Stormwater Management Design Manuals
+- Conservation Authorities
-Conservation Authorities; Lake Simcoe Region Conservation Authority (LSRCA), Lake Simcoe Protection Plan (LSPP), and Nottawasaga Conservation Authority (NVCA)
+-> Lake Simcoe Region Conservation Authority (LSRCA) -> Lake Simcoe Protection Plan (LSPP), and Nottawasaga Conservation Authority (NVCA)

-- 👉 Low Impact Development (LID) and Sustainable Technologies Evaluation Program (STEP)
+👉 Low Impact Development (LID) and Sustainable Technologies Evaluation Program (STEP)

 - Ontario Building Code (OBC)
-- 👉 Municipal Class Septic Design
+👉 Municipal Class Septic Design

-- 👉 Accessibility for Ontarians with Disabilities Act (AODA)
+👉 Accessibility for Ontarians with Disabilities Act (AODA)

 - Roadside safety 3hr hybrid session (Book 7) externally provided by Safety Co.
 Partners

 Week 1: Course Introduction, In-class discussion related to the creation and requirements for Codes and Standards